jasonhorton/shortz/README.md

 **Shortz** is a simple Roundcube plugin that lets you perform common email actions using keyboard shortcuts.
 For example, you can archive a selected message by pressing a key — no mouse required.

-There are a bunch of keyboard shortcut plugins for RoundCube, but they are either for old versions and no longer work, or work but not fully, or are unusually complicated.
+There are a bunch of keyboard shortcut plugins for Roundcube, but they are either for old versions and no longer work, or work but not fully, or are unusually complicated.
 I was after being able to Archive messages, which was not available in most, so here we are!

 ## Features